Over

 designed to increase power and sustain.
 First let me say all models

-have an asymetrical neck design, that is to say the bass side is
+have an asymmetrical neck design, that is to say, the bass side

-hand and need a slightly thicker and non-parallel surface to achieve
+parallel and need a slightly thicker and non-parallel surface to

-correct leverage.
-Also, the small barre across two or three strings
+achieve correct leverage.
+Also, the small barre across two or three

-needs an treble side neck edge design that is more sloped in order
+strings needs a treble-side neck edge design that is more sloped,

-to achieve a proper seal, hence an asymetrical design.
-The neck
+in order to achieve a proper seal, hence an asymmetrical design.

-moves microscopically as a string is plucked, and the more one can
+The neck moves microscopically as a string is plucked, and the

-damp the neck movement, the more output the top gains in movement.
+more one can damp the neck movement, the more output the top gains

-The next consideration in neck design then, is how to prevent the
+in movement.
+The next consideration in neck design then, is how

-amount of string vibration lost in the movement of neck.
-(A simple
+to prevent the amount of string vibration lost in the movement of

-Model 1a necks are reinforced with twin ebony laminates, set on
+The Master and Model 1a necks are reinforced with twin ebony laminates,

-a taper to stiffen the neck and prevent this loss.
-The Model 1 and
+set on a taper to stiffen the neck and prevent this loss.
+The Model

-Standard Model instruments have carbon fiber inserts that act as
+1 and Standard Model instruments have carbon fiber inserts that

-stiffeners and will be added to the Conservatory models on request
+act as stiffeners and will be added to the Conservatory models on

 |